Freeport Public Records Directory

 Elections & Voter Records

-Freeport voters are served by the Harper County Clerk's Office, which administers elections for all county residents.
-The office is located at 201 North Jennings Avenue, Anthony, Kansas 67003, and can be reached at (620) 842-5555.
-The County Clerk serves as the County Election Officer responsible for voter registration, maintaining voter rolls, conducting elections, and certifying results for all federal, state, county, and local races affecting Harper County voters.
+The Harper County Clerk's Office administers elections for Freeport voters and all other county residents.
+Located at 201 North Jennings Avenue, Anthony, Kansas 67003, the office can be reached at (620) 842-5555.
+The County Clerk serves as County Election Officer, handling voter registration, maintaining voter rolls, conducting elections, and certifying results for all federal, state, county, and local races affecting the area.

 Frequently Asked Questions